KMarino/hrl-ep3/README.md

 If you find this work helpful, please cite our work, as well as Ilya Kostrikov's pytoch baseline repo.

     @article{marino2018hierarchical,
-      title={Hierarchical RL Using an Ensemble of Proprioceptive Periodic Policies}, author={Marino, Kenneth and Gupta, Abhinav and Fergus, Rob and Szlam, Arthur}, journal = {ICLR},
+      title = {Hierarchical RL Using an Ensemble of Proprioceptive Periodic Policies}, author = {Marino, Kenneth and Gupta, Abhinav and Fergus, Rob and Szlam, Arthur}, journal = {ICLR},
-      year={2019}
+      year = {2019}
     }

 ## Requirements